Highfivery/zero-spam-for-wordpress/readme.txt

 * Fixed JS errors for some 3rd-party plugins.
 See [#178](https://github.com/bmarshall511/wordpress-zero-spam/issues/178)
 * Fixed caching conflicts issue relating to using cookies to set & get keys.
 See [#177](https://github.com/bmarshall511/wordpress-zero-spam/issues/177)
 * When plugin is uninstalled, plugin-related data is now deleted.
 See [#179](https://github.com/bmarshall511/wordpress-zero-spam/issues/179)
+* Added an option in the plugin settings to determine how spam detections are handled.
+See [#180](https://github.com/bmarshall511/wordpress-zero-spam/issues/180)

 = 4.1.2 =